 400° Fahrenheit (200°C) is the perfect temperature for your Mediterranean roasted vegetables.
 Place the pan in the middle rank of your oven and cover it with parchment paper.
 Remove it halfway and let your veggies get a crispy, perfectly browned exterior and a fork-tender interior.
 This is a safe way to preserve a steady temperature and prevent veggies from starting to burn before the inside has a chance to cook through.

-You just whisk all the ingredients together and pour the mixture over the veggies again 10 minutes before the end.
+Just whisk all the ingredients together and pour the mixture over the veggies again 10 minutes before the end.
 Ready.
 Set.
 Serve.

 However, it can be an amazing appetizer, side dish, or served over your favorite grain (pasta, rice, farro, barley, quinoa) or along with meat like the famous moussaka or this stuffed eggplant or this lamb dish.
 It can equally be served with fish like this baked cod.